M4rcusVinicius/simplesmente-estudante-project/posts/2015-01-03-two-things-are-inifinite.md

 date: 2015-01-03 05:54:23
 title: Two things are infinite
 description: And I'm not sure about the universe.
-category: Misc
-_tags:
-  - trabalho
+category: trabalho
-  - historia
-  - vestibular
+tags: ["vestibular", "geografia", "quimica"]

 background: "#7AAB13"
 ---